nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ### Class Based Approach

 Creating a new source stage is similar to defining any other stage with a few differences.
-First, we will be subclassing `SingleOutputSource` including the `PreallocatorMixin`.
+First, we will be subclassing {py:class}`~morpheus.pipeline.single_output_source.SingleOutputSource` and including the `PreallocatorMixin`.
 Second, the required methods are the `name` property, `_build_source`, `compute_schema` and `supports_cpp_node` methods.

 In this example, we will create a source that reads messages from a [RabbitMQ](https://www.rabbitmq.com/) queue using the [pika](https://pika.readthedocs.io/en/stable/#) client for Python.
 For simplicity, we will assume that authentication is not required for our RabbitMQ exchange and that the body of the RabbitMQ messages will be JSON formatted.
 Both authentication and support for other formats could be easily added later.

 The `PreallocatorMixin` when added to a stage class, typically a source stage, indicates that the stage emits newly constructed DataFrames either directly or contained in a `MessageMeta` instance into the pipeline.
 Adding this mixin allows any columns needed by other stages to be inserted into the DataFrame.

 Similar to the pass through stage, this new source stage should be able to operate in both GPU and CPU execution modes, as such we will be using the `GpuAndCpuMixin` mixin.
 One thing to note is that the DataFrame payload of a `MessageMeta` object is always a `cudf.DataFrame` when running in GPU mode and a `pandas.DataFrame` when running in CPU mode.
 When supporting both GPU and CPU execution modes, care must be taken to avoid directly importing `cudf` (or any other package requiring a GPU) when running in CPU mode on a system without a GPU and would therefore result in an error.
 Stages are able to examine the execution mode with the `morpheus.config.Config.execution_mode` attribute.
-The `morpheus.utils.type_utils.get_df_pkg` helper method is used to import the appropriate DataFrame package based on the execution mode in the constructor:
+The {py:func}`~morpheus.utils.type_utils.get_df_pkg` helper method is used to import the appropriate DataFrame package based on the execution mode in the constructor:
 ```python
     # This will return either cudf.DataFrame or pandas.DataFrame depending on the execution mode
     self._df_pkg = get_df_pkg(config.execution_mode)